-India has partially complied with its commitment to constructively engaged in further developing the current legal framework of the multilateral trading system within the World Trade Organization (WTO), taking into consideration the particular interests of developing members.
+India has partially complied with its commitment to constructively engage in further developing the current legal framework of the multilateral trading system within the World Trade Organization (WTO), taking into consideration the particular interests of developing members.

 On 5 October 2018, India and Russia issued a joint statement reaffirming their partnership and strategic friendship in terms of trade and other major issues.
 India agreed to continue towards having more trade with Russia by encouraging the progress towards the Green Corridor which would simplify the customs process between the two countries.
 They also agreed to keep encouraging progress in developing countries by investment and projects in infrastructure and energy.
-They acknowledged the Johannesburg summit by agreeing to continue to enhance cooperation within the association and work towards a more "just, fair and multipolar world."
+They acknowledged the Johannesburg Summit by agreeing to continue to enhance cooperation within the association and work towards a more "just, fair and multipolar world."31

-On 12 October 2018, India and Azerbaijan agreed to take steps to increase bilateral trade and expand business tie ups between the two countries whose trade volumes were far below the potential it could reach.
+On 12 October 2018, India and Azerbaijan agreed to take steps to increase bilateral trade and expand business tie ups between the two countries whose trade volumes were far below the potential it could reach.32 http://pib.nic.in/newsite/PrintRelease.aspx?relid=183982

 On 24 October 2018, India plans a trade deal to greatly boost exports to China.
-This plan involves the trade of approximately 200 products with China and decreasing or completely removing levies and duties on certain products which are still anonymous.
+This plan involves the trade of approximately 200 products with China and decreasing or completely removing levies and duties on certain products which are still anonymous.33

 On 25 October 2018, India and Bangladesh signed agreements to enhance their inland and coastal waterway connectivity for better trade and cruise movements.
 It will allow for the transport of materials like fly ash, cement and other construction items from India to Bangladesh.
-New ports in each of the respective countries were also opened and recognized to be used as hubs for this agreement.
+New ports in